Living with Chronic Pain is challenging as it impacts on every aspect of a person’s life. Accessing help and support can be difficult and stressful.

 Chronic Pain Ireland is a key services provider and works with many organisations and service providers.
 Below are some organisations that can help the person and family living with chronic pain.

 The HSE is the national health service agency, that provides hospital and community care and services nationwide.
+In addition, they have rolled out the Living Well with Chronic Illness programme in 2020 which can be very helpful - full details here

 The CIS helps you to access information and support services throughout the country.
 They provide impartial information on social services, benefits and entitlements, employment rights and a host of other information relating to health and social affairs.